-The objectives of the Head Start and Early Head Start (collectively referred to as "Head Start") programs, funded by the U.S. Dept. of Health and Human Services - Administration for Children and Families, are to promote school readiness by enhancing children's cognitive social and emotional development.
+The objective of the Head Start and Early Head Start (collectively referred to as "Head Start") programs, funded by the U.S. Dept. of Health and Human Services - Administration for Children and Families, is to promote school readiness of lowincome children by enhancing children's cognitive, social and emotional development.
 Head Start and Early Head Start together serve pregnant women and children (birth to 5) and their families, who are under the poverty line or are eligible for public assistance.
 The Head Start program provides services in the following areas: early childhood development and health services and family and community partnerships.
 Inclusive in these services are education, medical and dental services, mental health, nutrition, parent involvement, family services, special needs services and family literacy.
+Children in the program were proficient in the categories of mathematics, language, cognitive skills, literacy, and social emotional skills.
+The percentages ranged from 89-93%.
 Ten percent of our enrollment is mandated to serve children with disabilities.
-Our program ensured that age-appropriate health services were provided to 1,117 enrolled and/or terminated children, with 86% receiving age appropriate preventive dental services, and 50 children receiving mental health services.
+Our program ensured that age-appropriate health services were provided to 1,117 enrolled and/or terminated children, with 86% receiving age appropriate preventive dental services, and 36 children receiving mental health services.
 Our centers are Tennessee State Childcare licensed, which implement the three-star rating system that uses the ECERS-R and ITERS-R to monitor learning environments and teaching practices.
 Along with establishing school readiness goals for the children, we acknowledge that parents are their child's first educators and will continue to be throughout their child's educational career.
 There were numerous parents and community volunteers who provided services to our program throughout all 13 of our counties.
-During FY 15, the Agency was awarded a second Head Start grant totaling \$2,555,000 to expand Early Head Start services in Bedford, Coffee, Lincoln, and Maury counties to 128 children.
-The expansion grant, which covers an 18 month period from March 1, 2015 through August 31, 2016, was increased to \$4.2 million during FY 16.
-This award includes \$3,570,000 for expansion of operations, \$330,000 for training and technical assistance, and \$300,000 for start-up.
+Head Start facility improvements continue to be a major focus of SCHRA.
+Several Head Start locations received new tricycle paths and shade structures during this last year.
+Additionally, facilities received safety improvements with video cameras and physical barriers around playgrounds.
+The Agency has also implemented Adverse Childhood Experience training within the Head Start Program.
+The program is centered on a known curriculum called Trauma Smart.
+The results and outcomes are making an impact within our agency.

-Low Income Home Energy Assistance Program
+Low-Income Home Energy Assistance Program

-The Low Income Home Energy Assistance Program ("LIHEAP") is funded by the Tennessee Housing Development Agency ("THDA").
+The Low-Income Home Energy Assistance Program ("LIHEAP") is funded by the Tennessee Housing Development Agency ("THDA").
 This program provides assistance to elderly, handicapped, and low-income persons with energy used to heat their homes through financial assistance to offset a portion of the cost.
 Priority for assistance is given to lowest of income.
 Priority points are used to determine the amount of assistance which ranges from \$300 to \$600.
 Energy and crisis assistance is provided to eligible households through direct payment to a utility or propane company.
-During fiscal year 2016, a total of 5,583 clients received assistance totaling \$2,443,727.
+During fiscal year 2017, a total of 6,483 households received assistance totaling \$2,531,064.